Rare Earth Magnets: What Isn’t in a Name

 Rare Earth Magnets All Around Us

 Today, nearly everything we turn on uses a rare earth magnet.
-Cell phones, laptops, tablets and other electronic devices use rare earth magnets.
-Rare earth magnets were one factor that allowed manufactures to develop smaller and smaller devices.
+Cell phones, laptops, tablets, and other electronic devices use rare earth magnets.
+Rare earth magnets were one factor that allowed manufacturers to develop smaller and smaller devices.

 Other common uses include: